lidom/RM_ES_Script/docs/01-Introduction-to-R.md

 ```

-For each distinct combination of `Diet` and `Time`, the chick weight data is summarised
+For each distinct combination of `Diet` and `Time`, the chick weight data is summarized
 into the number of observations (`N`) and the mean (`Mean`) of `weight`.